-- 9.1 This section focuses on the main sources of funding that are proposed to be used to fund the capital programme. - 9.2 The new five-year capital programme will be financed from a mixture of revenue and capital reserves, capital receipts and grants.
+- 9.1 This section focuses on the main sources of funding that are proposed to be used to fund the capital programme. - 9.2 The size of the capital programme and the need to be prudent in the use of revenue reserves for capital purposes means that it is predicted that the Council will need to borrow to fund the capital programme over the next five years. - 9.3 The new five-year capital programme will be financed from a mixture of revenue and capital reserves, capital receipts and grants, internal borrowing from cash balances, and external borrowing.
 The projected sources of funding are shown in the graph below and Appendix B provides further details.